 The higher the bounce, the more shock to be absorbed upon landing.
 Stay low to the ground, touching lightly.

 Stretching I have heard from thousands of runners who have been injured or had Yoga Injuries aggravated by stretching.
 In general, I do not recommend stretching.
 There are individuals who benefit from certain stretches, however.
-Be careful if you choose to stretch.
-Stretching is not generally recommended as a warm-up or immediately after yoga.
-Trying to stretch out fatigue-induced tightness often results in injury or prolonged recovery.

 Photo Gallery of Owl Yoga Pose